Skip to main content

 Written by Brandon Swift

-Here you can set-up specific conditions that, when met, will override the points a member would have normally received for their order.
+With Custom Order Rules, you can define specific conditions that override the points a customer would normally receive.

-Data Field - This is the field in "order information" that Glow will compare to your supplied value.
+• Field – The order attribute that Glow will compare to your specified value.

-Points - This is the number of points awarded for the order if the conditions are met.
+• Points – The number of points awarded if the rule conditions are met.

 Example Configurations: